AdobeDocs/marketo.fr-FR/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-field-sync/use-quick-sync-with-microsoft-dynamics-for-a-new-custom-field.md

    ![](assets/image2016-8-19-11-3a15-3a8.png)

-1. Dans Détails de synchronisation des champs, cliquez sur **Modifier**.
+1. Sur Détails de synchronisation des champs, cliquez sur **Modifier**.

    ![](assets/image2016-8-19-11-3a16-3a22.png)